nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 #include <morpheus/messages/meta.hpp>
 ```

-Morpheus C++ source stages inherit from MRC's `PythonSource` class:
+Morpheus C++ source stages inherit from the `PythonSource` class from MRC:

 ```cpp
 template <typename OutputT, typename ContextT = mrc::runnable::Context>
 class PythonSource  : ...
 ```

 The `OutputT` type will be the datatype emitted by this stage.
-In contrast, general stages and sinks must inherit from MRC's `PythonNode` class, which specifies both receive and emit types:
+In contrast, general stages and sinks must inherit from the `PythonNode` class from MRC, which specifies both receive and emit types:

 ```cpp
 template <typename InputT, typename OutputT, typename ContextT = mrc::runnable::Context>